Kaiede/Bedrockifier/Wiki/HTTP-Server.md

 curl -v http://127.0.0.1:8080/start-backup -H "Authorization: Bearer $(cat <TOKEN_PATH>)"
 ```

-You will need to provide the appropriate address depending
+You will need to provide the appropriate address depending on how you've configured your ports.

 ### Trigger Backup
 - `/start-backup`

 This triggers a full backup of all containers.
 Can be used to create one-off backups.
 Useful when wanting to trim chunks or do other administrative tasks.

-Alternatively, an admin can access the docker container shell and execute `/trigger-backup.sh [tokenFile]`.
-This will read the local token from `/config/.bedrockifierToken` if a token file path isn't provided..
+Alternatively, an admin can access the docker container shell and execute `./trigger-backup.sh [tokenFile]`.
+This will read the local token from `/config/.bedrockifierToken` if a token file path isn't provided.